SvenMichaelKlose/tunix/BLOG.md

 Author: Sven Michael Klose <pixel@hugbox.org>

-# 2024-10-11
+# 2024-10-12

-If NOT() and NOT\_NIL() would work, NIL could be a "real" object in memory even on the C64, where address 0 is in use, so NIL would only have to be on the zeropage.
+Gave the evluator a long desired clean-up.
+It's a bit faster and uses less object stack.

+It's getting messed up on the Commodore plus/4 now.
+The VIC-20's heap has gotten to small, and the C16 version doesn't work anyway.
+Everything's fine on Unix though.
+Still need to find some issue with libsimpleio-cbm.
+It's unnerving.

 # 2024-10-11